• Skip to primary navigation

 Edible flowers

-If you are wondering how else you can use edible flowers, you're in the right place.
+If you are wondering how else you can use edible flowers, you’re in the right place.
 Here at frolic and fare, our specialty is in sharing these easy-to-follow, fresh and unique edible flower recipes that anyone can enjoy at home.
 Feel inspired to add the beauty and benefits of flowers and romanticize your gatherings.
+We share Where To Buy Or Find Edible Flowers and talk about their meaning so you can craft teas and gifts with beautiful intent.

 Edible flowers have been a part of our culinary tradition for centuries, and today many want use them to add an elegant touch when garnishing dishes.
 Frolic and fare provides beautifully tested recipes with edible flowers so you get the most beautiful flavor.
-The secret is knowing how much flavor you want in each bite - you don't want to overpower these delicate flavors!
+The secret is knowing how much flavor you want in each bite – you don’t want to overpower these delicate flavors!
+You may enjoy this guide on The Best Tasting Edible Flowers.
+And if you’ve started growing your own, you may be interested in How to store and preserve edible flowers

 Edible flower safety tips: